yaelberger-commits/github-slideshow/_posts/0000-01-02-yaelberger-commits.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Learning Github!"
 ---
-Do you think there are more wheels or doors in the world?
+Replace line 5 with something new
-Use the left arrow to go back!
+Use the left arrow to go back!!!